ykazakov/ore-2015-competition-framework/doc/README.md

 interoperability, particularly in the context of the (Semantic) Web.
 The standard has encouraged the development of numerous OWL reasoning systems, and such systems are already key components of many applications.
-The 2nd OWL Reasoner Evaluation Competition (ORE 2014) has compared and evaluated 11 OWL reasoning systems on a data set containing a wide range of ontologies from the web, obtained through a standard web crawl and the Google Custom Search API, and a snapshot from the well known BioPortal repository.
+The 3rd OWL Reasoner Evaluation Competition (ORE 2015) evaluates 14 OWL reasoning systems on a data set containing a wide range of ontologies from the web, obtained through a standard web crawl and the Google Custom Search API, and a snapshot from the well known BioPortal repository.
 Some user submitted ontologies spiced up the